A simple question: how much do you know about how Baltimore’s criminal justice system works?

 For most residents of Baltimore, and anyone in fact, the answer is probably remarkably little.
 Perhaps there is knowledge issues surrounding the Baltimore Police Department or the latest news about the State’s Attorney.
 But in reality, few people know how the entire system, from policing through prosecution to adjudication works as a whole.

 Baltimore Witness is an effort to change that.
-We will track violent crime, starting with homicides and non-lethal shootings, from act to judicial resolution, telling every story.
+We will track violent crime, starting with homicides and non-fatal shootings, from act to judicial resolution, telling every story.
 We believe that transparency leads to accountability.

 We will report every step of the judicial process but we are different from traditional journalism because we do not provide selective coverage on the most gory or headline grabbing.
 That kind of coverage has its place, but we do not think we should be the arbiters of whose life is worth reporting.